Metalworkers ready for mobilization. "It will be a difficult autumn"

 Michele De Palmageneral secretary Fiom, assures that the metalworkers with their struggles are ready to “defend the legality and dignity of the country in front of multinationals and investment funds without any social scruple”.

 A campaign of assemblies will start in September, in view of the mobilization in October together with the CGIL.
-Roberto BenagliaFim general secretary, calls for a close confrontation with the government and companies on wages: “we need to move from a policy of bonuses and a policy to support wages, which must be higher”.
+Roberto BenagliaFim Secretary General, calls for a close confrontation with the government and businesses on wages: “we need to move from a policy of bonuses and a policy to support wages, which must be higher”.

 According to the leader of the metalworkers of the Cisl, there are “industrial crises that have now become historic and new disputes, but the whole sector is slowing down and must face the ecological, digital and demographic transition”.
 “We cannot risk that the metalworking industry is abandoned to itself just when things are no longer going very well”.